-El Nido is located at the most northern tip of Palawan Island.
+El Nido is located at the northern tip of Palawan Island.
 Together with Coron, El Nido has become one of the most popular locations to visit in the Philippines.
-Plan spending 3 to 5 days here.
+Plan to spend 3 to 5 days here.

 1. El Nido Island Hopping Tour

 A protected area called Bacuit Bay, hosting 45 paradise islands, has been named one of the most beautiful destinations in the entire world.
 Tours A, B, C & D all visit different islands, and all tours are stunning.